souhaiel1/souhaiel1/README.md

 - :school: I am a MSc student majoring in autonomous robotics and AI at [Grenoble INP](https://www.grenoble-inp.fr/), [Université Grenoble Alpes](https://www.univ-grenoble-alpes.fr/english/) and currently an intern at the CITI-INRIA Lab as a member of [INRIA's Chroma team](https://team.inria.fr/chroma/en/), doing research in Reinforcement Learning.
 - :books: I obtained a Diplôme d'Ingénieur (Engineering Degree) in Robotics and Mechatronics from [The university of Carthage](http://www.ucar.rnu.tn/), Tunisia, in 2021 and was ranked 1st among my peers.

-- ⚡ Fun fact: I love Reverse-Engineering as much as I love engineering.
+- ⚡ Fun fact: I enjoy Reverse-Engineering as much as I enjoy engineering.

 <h3 align="left">Connect with me:</h3>
 <p align="left">